giacecco/bricklink-helper/README.md

 ** THIS CHAPTER IS WORK IN PROGRESS **

 Read [Wikipedia's description of the simplex algorithm](http://en.wikipedia.org/wiki/Simplex_algorithm) first.
-The first objective is describing the problem in "standard form", but I need to take a few assumptions first:
+The first objective is describing the problem in its standard components, but I need to take a few assumptions first:

 - **I will rely on UK sellers only**, shipping to UK buyers (myself).